Community Tracing Collaborative overview

 We will encourage you to let your contacts know about your illness, but we will not be sharing your information with them.
 We’ll call your contacts and let them know they have been exposed so they can get tested, but not tell them your name.

-If you are staying at home during the isolation period, the MA COVID team member or local board of health representative will also discuss any needs you may have and may connect you with a care resource coordinator who will help you get the support you need.
-Throughout your illness, a MA COVID team member or your local board of health will check in to monitor your symptoms and needs.
+If you are staying at home during the isolation period, the MA COVID team member or local health department representative will also discuss any needs you may have and may connect you with a care resource coordinator who will help you get the support you need.
+Throughout your illness, a MA COVID team member or your local health department will check in to monitor your symptoms and needs.